Asana vs Monday.com for Project Management 2026: Which One Is Actually Worth Your Money?

 Pricing & Value

-This is where things get interesting.
-On the surface, Monday's Basic plan ($9/seat) looks cheaper than Asana's Starter ($10.99/seat).
-But Monday's 3-seat minimum — plus the fact that real features like automations and timelines live on Standard ($12/seat) — changes the picture fast.
+Here's where the analysis gets interesting.
+On paper, Monday.com's Basic plan ($9/seat) is cheaper than Asana's Starter ($10.99/seat).
+But Monday's 3-seat minimum — combined with the fact that most genuinely useful features like automations and timelines live on Standard ($12/seat) — changes the math pretty quickly.

 For a 10-person team: